ElPaisano/ipfs-docs/README.md

 A writing style and template guide is in the process of being written that contributors can use as a guideline.

+IMATYPO,YOUCANTSEEME

 ### Static-site generator

-The IPFS documentation site uses the [VuePress static website generator](https://vuepress.vuejs.org/) to convert the Markdown guides into a documentation website.
+The IPFS documentation site uses the [VuePress static website generator](https://vuepress.vuejs.org/ to convert the Markdown guides into a documentation website.
 All the documentation is written in Markdown; follow the [VuePress Markdown documentation](https://vuepress.github.io/guide/markdown.html) for information on how to write markdown files for VuePress.

 ### Automated deployments